WarriorOFlonelinesS/Calculator/README.md

    + Changing themes
 # Operations
 ## Summ
-For summing choce the first number and click on the button with sign `+`.
-After choce the second number.
+For summing select the first number and click on the button with sign `+`.
+After select the second number.
 In the end click on `=` .
 ## Substraction
-For summing choce the first number and click on the button with sign `-`.
-After choce the second number.
+For substraction select the first number and click on the button with sign `-`.
+After select the second number.
 In the end click on `=` .
 ## Multiplication
-For summing choce the first number and click on the button with sign `*`.
-After choce the second number.
+For multiplication select the first number and click on the button with sign `*`.
+After select the second number.
 In the end click on `=` .
 ## Division
-For summing choce the first number and click on the button with sign `÷`.
-After choce the second number.
+For division select the first number and click on the button with sign `÷`.
+After select the second number.
 In the end click on `=` .
 ## Percent
-For summing choce the first number and click on the button with sign `%`.
-After choce the second number.
+For finding a percent select the first number and click on the button with sign `%`.
+After select the second number.
 In the end click on `=` .